 - Get Pre-Approved for Mortgage: It’s advised that you get pre-approved before you start looking at homes, so you know exactly what you can afford and sellers are more likely to accept your offer if you have already been pre-approved.
 The good news?
 American Heritage Credit Union offers members free pre-approval for mortgages, so you’ll know how much you can afford and you’ll have the competitive edge over other potential buyers.

 3.)
 Check Your Credit

-- Understand What a Good Score Looks Like: Nerdwallet published the below chart that shows the credit score ranges.
-When it comes to first time home buying, the higher the credit score, the better the interest rate, so it’s in your best interest to keep your score as high as possible.
-If you’re concerned that your score is subprime, begin the repair process at least six months before shopping for a home “because repairing damaged credit takes time—and money, if you owe more than lenders would prefer to see relative to your income” (Bankrate).
+- Understand What a Good Score Looks Like: Nerdwallet published the chart below that shows the credit score ranges.
+When it comes to first-time home buying, the higher the credit score, the better the interest rate, so it’s in your best interest to keep your score as high as possible.
+If you’re concerned that your score is subprime, begin the repair process at least six months before shopping for a home, because repairing damaged credit takes time and sometimes money, if you need to pay down debt to improve your utilization.

 4.)
 Get to Know the Neighborhood

 After you find the perfect house on your Zillow app (hello, curbside appeal!), your next step is to get to know the neighborhood.
-According to USA Today, “finding the right neighborhood is just as important as locating the right house” and can impact things like your resale value potential.
+Finding the right neighborhood for you is just as important as finding the right house and can impact things like your resale value potential.
 Below are a few questions and recommendations to follow when researching your potential new neighborhood:

-What is the crime like?
-Often times, first time home buyers purchase homes in “up and coming neighborhoods” that may be in transition.
+- What is the crime like?
+Oftentimes, first-time home buyers purchase homes in “up-and-coming neighborhoods” that may be in transition.
 Given that, it’s important to make sure that you feel safe and secure.
-To test the waters, “drive through the neighborhood on various days and at different times to check out traffic, noise, and activity levels (USA Today).”
+To test the waters, drive through the neighborhood multiple days and at different times to check out traffic, noise, and activity levels.